You are here

 Louise R. Noun Chair of Women's Studies

-Professor Henry’s first book, Not My Mother’s Sister: Generational Conflict and Third-Wave Feminism (Indiana University Press, 2004), analyzes post-1990s feminism and provides a theoretical framework for understanding contemporary generational conflicts as they have developed between feminism’s third and second waves in the U.S. over the last two decades.
+Professor Henry’s first book, Not My Mother’s Sister: Generational Conflict and Third-Wave Feminism (Indiana University Press, 2004), analyzes U.S. feminism since 1990 and provides a theoretical framework for understanding contemporary generational conflicts as they have developed between feminism’s third and second waves over the last two decades.
 Not My Mother’s Sister’s chapters address: the emergence of feminism’s third wave in the 1990s and its critique of second-wave feminism; the generational relationship between feminism’s second and first waves; the role of sexuality in the third wave’s assertion of generational difference; queer feminism and its relationship to 1970s lesbian feminism; and the central role of feminists of color, particularly black feminists, in the development of third-wave feminism.
 Excerpts from Not My Mother's Sister have been reprinted in The Women's Movement Today: an Encyclopedia of Third-Wave Feminism (2006), Gender Inequality: Feminist Theories and Politics (2005; 2010), and the Chronicle of Higher Education (2004).